 This active fraternity sponsors luncheon programs and social events for students and faculty.
 The fraternity also sponsors philanthropic activities to benefit the community.

-Privacy & Security Law Society
+Privacy & Security Law Society (PSLS)

 The Privacy & Security Law Society promotes awareness of current legal issues concerning privacy, information security and new technology through speaking engagements, student presentations, and study groups.